w5xd/WriteLogWizards/README.md

 You must already have VS 2008 and/or VS 2013 and/or VS 2017 installed.
 The Community Edition 2017 is
 also supported for WriteLog module development.
 It takes two wizard operations to create a WriteLog contest module:<ol>
-<li>The WL11ProjectWizard (or WL12ProjectWizard) creates a skeleton project from the VS File/New-Project menu.
+<li>The WL12ProjectWizard (or wl12ProjectWizard2017 or WL11ProjectWizard) creates a skeleton project from the VS File/New-Project menu.
-<li>The WL11ModuleWizard (or WL12ModuleWizard) adds skeleton header/cpp/wxs files to such a project for a contest.
+<li>The WL12ModuleWizard (or WL11ModuleWizard) adds skeleton header/cpp/wxs files to such a project for a contest.
 </ol>
-For VS 2017, use only the WL12 variations of the wizard deployment.
+For VS 2017, use only the 2017 variation of the wizard deployment.
 <h3>Deploying the wizards</h3>
-There are a total of four wizards: two each for VS 2008 and VS 2013.
-Deploy the VS 2013 versions for VS 2017, and follow the one-time editing instructions below.
+There are a total of four wizards: two each for VS 2008 and VS 2013 and VS 2017, and follow the one-time editing instructions below.
 The instructions for deployment are almost identical for all.
 There is more than one way to accomplish deployment, but here is one that works and is minimally intrusive on your system.

-<p>The deployment of the WL12 wizard is the same, except substitute to WL12 for WL11, and substitute 2013 for 2008.</p>
+<p>The deployment of the WL12 Project wizard is the same, except substitute to WL12 for WL11, and substitute 2013 for 2008.</p>

 For all four wizards is is not necessary to use Visual Studio to File/Open-Project of any of the .sln/.vcproj/.vcxproj files in the repo Wizard/ folders.
 Doing so MIGHT cause VS to auto-magically